Japanese Auctions

 Standard database

-Auction HouseVolumeGrading StrictnessRecord in DBBest For
+Auction HouseVolumeGradingIn DBBest For

 USS★★★★★Strictest✓ AlwaysAny vehicle — gold standard

-HAA★★★Strict✓ UsuallyHonda — Fit, Vezel, N-Box
+HAA★★★Strict✓ UsuallyHonda — Fit, Vezel, N-Box, Civic

 LAA★★★★Standard✓ AlwaysVariety, commercial vehicles

-JU★★★★Standard✓ AlwaysDealer-maintained stock
+JU★★★★Standard✓ AlwaysDealer-maintained stock, nationwide

-CAA★★★Standard✓ AlwaysToyota near Nagoya port
+CAA★★★Standard✓ AlwaysToyota near Nagoya Port

 BCN★★★Standard✓ UsuallyNissan — Note, Serena, X-Trail

-However, the strictness of application varies between houses:
+However, the strictness of application varies significantly:

 Auction RegionNearest Export PortTypical Inland Transport